tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 1. Build a Vitis extensible platform for the RFSoC 4x2 board:
    - Use Vivado to build a hardware platform component
-   - Use PetaLinux to build an image for the Linux domain with the required boot files, device tree, and XRT
+   - Use PetaLinux to build an image for the Linux domain with the required boot files, device tree, and XRT library
    - Create a *Platform Component* in Vitis to build the Vitis extensible platform

 2. Create a *System Project* in Vitis by selecting to use the Vitis platform, the Linux kernel image, rootfs, and sysroot generated in step 1.
 The system project will serve as a system container for developing our embedded application.